Forest-Dewberry/Forest-Dewberry/README.md

 - 👋 Hi, I’m @Forest-Dewberry
 - 👀 I’m interested in using software for marketing and sales, and specifically MLops.
 Right now I'm in the NuCamp Full Stack Web Development bootcamp.
-In the past and present I've been doing DevOps with Terraform, Chef, Ansible, Azure CI/CD, PyTest, and more.
+I have experience doing DevOps with Terraform, Chef, Ansible, Azure CI/CD, PyTest, and more.
 - 🌱 I’m currently learning front end web development with React and the Bootstrap framework.
 - 💞️ I’m looking to collaborate on anything, especially websites.
 - 📫 How to reach me - forest.dewberry@gmail.com or on here!